SemihK/standby/README.md

 9. Once it's running, you can click the Stop button in Xcode and unplug your device.
 It should automatically install to your apple device.
 ```

+> ⚠️   Change the ContentView initial name to change interfaces.

 ## Download